Mattiejordan/Kickstarter-Analysis/README.md

 ![Outcomes_vs_Goals](Resources/Outcomes_vs_Goals.png)

-*Louise may want to consider looking at more attributes linked to successes of play.
+*Louise may want to consider looking at more attributes linked to successes of plays.* By looking at matrixes of regional interest another favorable correlation may be found.
+Would Louise consider moving her campaign to a region that theater is the most popular?
+Another matrix to conisder is the amount pledged.
+How would Louise like scheme the best method for encouraing the greatest amount of pledges?
+The Kickstarter data has numerous fields available for comparison and for finding favorable trends.